98.5 KRZ

 Jeff Walker & Amanda

-ROCKY & LISSA AUDIO: Teacher Encounters
+ROCKY & LISSA AUDIO: Name the Intern

 Rocky & Lissa

-ROCKY & LISSA AUDIO: Working with Your Ex
+ROCKY & LISSA AUDIO: Tased for a Good Cause

 Rocky & Lissa